stefanGT44/Distributed-Peer-to-Peer-System-for-Computing-Fractals/README.md

 ![Alt text](images/frac1.png?raw=true "")<br><br>

-If a 4th node joins the network, no re-balancing occurs.
-The new node is idle.
-Two new nodes are required to subdivide an existing triangle (sub-triangle). <br>
+If a 4th node joins the network, no re-balancing occurs (two new nodes are required to subdivide an existing triangle (sub-triangle)).
+The new node is idle. <br>
 After the 5th node joins the network, a sub-triangle is divided into 3 smaller sub-triangles.
 Subdivision in to a new depth level occurs only if all regions are on the same depth level.<br>
 ![Alt text](images/frac2.png?raw=true "")<br><br>